stargender/stargender/README.md

 i don't like to talk about myself much, but be aware that i can be negative if i happen to
 <br>
 <br>
-read the pinned dni & interests sections if you gaf about anything else
+read the pinned dni & interests sections if you care about anything else
 </p>